AdamaJava/adamajava/docs/qprofiler2/index.md

 ### BAM metrics output
-This <bamMetrics> element lists static data based on BAM record fields order, including all mandatory fields and some optional fields in the SAM format.
-In each BAM record field, qprofiler2 takes different read counts. eg. it only counts mapped records to summary the POS field, but counts all records to summary the FLAG field.
+The static data whithin the element <bamMetrics> is based on BAM record fields order, including all mandatory fields and some optional fields in the SAM format.
+The qprofiler2 takes different read count in each BAM record field.
+For example, only the mapped records are counted towards the POS field, whereas the FLAG field counts all records.
 The details lists below:

  parent node | sequenceMetrics node  | include discarded reads | include notPorpperPair | include unmapped | include duplicated | <div style="width:290px"> readCount descritpion </div>
  ---------- | ---------- | ----------- | ----------- | ------------ | ----------- | ----------------